dotnet/docfx/README.md

 dotnet tool install -g docfx --version 3.0.0-* --add-source https://www.myget.org/F/docfx-v3/api/v2
 ```
 - Create a directory with a `docfx.yml` config file, markdown files and other contents.
 See examples in our [specification](https://github.com/dotnet/docfx/tree/v3/docs/specs).
-- Run `docfx restore` to restore the dependencies of your docset.
 - Run `docfx build` to build your docset.

 ## Contributing